lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

    :align: center
    :alt: Token generation dialog

 The issued token will be added to the list of generated tokens.
-Click the copy icon in the token item to copy the token, and add it as the value of the following key.
+Click the 'copy' button in the token item to copy the token, and add it as the value of the following key.

 .. image:: generated-token-copy.png